nojronatron/nojronatron.github.io/continuing-education/web-accessibility-basics.md

 - Input elements can be marked with the `required` attribute, and styled accordingly such as `input:required { border-color: red; }` if wanted or necessary.
 - Use `<form>` and its attributes to create a single, encapsulated form without having to write additional event handlers.
 Form `action` attribute saves the developer from having to write a specific event handler to send form data.
 - Use `input type="submit"` with `onclick=()` handler attribute to handle form submission.
 - Tab order is important, so designing the page with appropriate elements in a sensible order will provide a good experience for navigation by tabbing.
+Use `tabindex` attribute to set (or disallow) an element's tab order in the page tab sequence.
+- Use `<details>` and `<summary>` elements as widgets that simplify showing or hiding additional content interactively.

 ### Accessibility Insights For Web